-TECH 428 - TEACHING TECHNOLOGY TO CHILDREN (3)
+TECH 428/528 - TEACHING TECHNOLOGIES (3)

-Study of technology, as applied to the elementary grades, covering the broad areas of manufacturing, transportation, construction, and communication.
-Emphasis on methods of application, materials and processes.
-Offered summer quarter only.
+Study of technology for teachers, as applied to the elementary and secondary grades, covering the broad areas of project-based learning, design thinking, and the use of CNC and 3D lab equipment.
+Emphasis on understanding materials and processes and methods of application.
+Offered summer only, as needed.